 Yule correspondences

-You may like to incorporate Yule correspondences into your rituals, altar and spellwork.
+You may like to incorporate Yule correspondences into your rituals, altar and spell work.
 Yule colours include red, gold and green.
 Red signifies fire and the hearth while Gold is used to represent the strengthening and returning sun during Yule celebrations.
-Green symbolizes the continuity of life during the winter.
-You can also use red gold and green crystals in your work.
+Green symbolises the continuity of life during the winter.
+You can also use red, gold and green crystals in your work.
 Herbs and incense associated with Yule include pine, cedar, cinnamon and frankincense.

 Create a Sun Ritual